FuelWatch shows fuel prices in your area so you can choose where and when to fill up.

 Prices shown on FuelWatch are the standard cash prices.
 They exclude discounts and charges, such as supermarket discounts or credit card fees.

-Current fuel prices
+Current Perth fuel prices

 The difference between the retail and TGP price shows the retail margin.
 Retail margins are used as a guide to profit margins but is not actual profits as operating costs have not been taken into account.